PowerJS

 Installing from the Microsoft Store

 PowerShell can be installed from the Microsoft Store.
-You can find the PowerShell release in the Microsoft Store site or in the Store application in Windows.
+You can find the PowerShell release in the site or in the Store application in Windows.

 Benefits of the Microsoft Store package: